 How to use Wild Strawberry

 - Strawberry treatment.
-The most effective way to use strawberries is by the following treatment: consuming one or a half kilograms of ripe fruit daily, for three or four days, with no other food or water.
+The most effective way to use strawberries is to consume one or a half kilograms of ripe fruit daily for three or four days without other food or water.

 - Infusion with 40-50 grams of leaves per liter of water.
 It has a pleasant flavor.
 Drink four or five cups daily.

-- Compresses, with the same infusion used internally but slightly more concentrated, soak cotton compresses and then apply them on the skin or nipple stretch marks.
+- Compresses: Soak cotton compresses in the same infusion used internally but slightly more concentrated, then apply them to the skin or nipple stretch marks.

 - Mouth rinses and gargles with this concentrated infusion.